nubbthedestroyer/aws-workshop/exercises/3-connecting-to-instance/README.md

 Congratulations!
 You connected to some instances like a boss!

 If you get a permissions issue or you don't see the server in the list, then its likely that you need to add permissions to the instance profile on the server you've created.
+Instance Roles are a way to pre-authenticate EC2 Instances against AWS services without needing to store any credentials on the instance itself.
+In this case, we need to pre-authenticate the instance to the SSM service so that it can register itself to SSM for the remote shell.
+Heres how you do this:

+1. Open up the IAM service panel in the AWS console.
+1. Click the Roles tab on the left, then click Create Role.
+1. Leave AWS Service selected on click on "EC2", then click next.
+1. In the attach permissions page, search for SSM, then select "AmazonEC2RoleforSSM", and click next.
+1. Skip adding tags for now.
+Click next.
+1. Give your role a reasonable name, with your unique identifier, then click create role.
+1. Go back to the EC2 console, select your instance, then choose Actions-->Instance Settings-->Attach or Replace IAM Role
+1. Choose the instance role you created and click Apply

 ## Windows Users